Taeim-Kwon/bios-611-project/README.md

 make report.html
 ```

 However, as there was an issue making the report in html with that code, please open Report.Rmd and knit it in the Rmd file for now.
-This should be fixed and will be able to build the report with Make invoke later.
+This should be fixed later and will be able to build the report with Make invoke.